VictoriaMetrics/VictoriaMetrics/docs/operator/resources/vmalert.md

 After enabling enterprise version you can use [Multitenancy](https://docs.victoriametrics.com/vmalert#multitenancy) feature in `VMAlert`.

-For that you need to set `clusterMode` commad-line flag with [extraArgs](./#extra-arguments) and specify `tenant` field for groups in [VMRule](https://docs.victoriametrics.com/operator/resources/vmrule#enterprise-features):
+For that you need to set `clusterMode` command-line flag with [extraArgs](./#extra-arguments) and specify `tenant` field for groups in [VMRule](https://docs.victoriametrics.com/operator/resources/vmrule#enterprise-features):